Contributing to Danish society through long-term philanthropy

 Applications

-The Augustinus Foundation is based in the center of Copenhagen.
+The Augustinus Foundation is based in the centre of Copenhagen.

 Philanthropic model

-The Augustinus Foundation strengthens its societal responsibility and philanthropic mission by providing funding for other actors so that they can fulfill their social responsibility.
+The Augustinus Foundation strengthens its societal responsibility and philanthropic mission by providing funding for other actors so that they can fulfil their social responsibility.

-The foundation's principles for fulfilling its philanthropic practice are:
+The Foundation's principles for fulfilling its philanthropic mission are:

-- To be curious about supporting the real needs of the sector
+- To be curious about supporting the real needs of the sectors

-- The foundation is not the expert within the distribution areas, it is the institutions that receive support from the foundation
+- The Foundation is not the expert within the distribution areas; it is the institutions that receive support from the Foundation that are the experts

-- The foundation, however, has its own expertise and competences regarding a more cross-cutting sectoral view that can support sectors, for example through knowledge projects
+- However, the Foundation has its own expertise and competences in terms of taking a more cross-cutting sectoral view that can support sectors, for example through knowledge projects

-Find an overview of current projects supported by The Augustinus Foundation
+Overview of current projects supported by the Augustinus Foundation

 Classical music in Denmark